 They cry when they get shots, they don't like going to the doctors all the time, they understand that long car rides to Pittsburgh mean getting to see the Mister Rodgers Trolley while we wait for our appointments.
 They feel pain the same.

 They continue to learn something everyday, they continue to teach the world something everyday, in so many ways they are no different than my three other older children.
 In other ways its not that they are different its that I still have alot to learn!

-I am a wife of 17 years to my wonderful husband Tom and a work from home mom to our five beautiful children.
+I am a wife of 18 years to my wonderful husband Tom and a stay at home mom to our five beautiful children.
 Life is busy, noisy, fun, and completely unpredictable, but I would not want it any other way!!
 Tristin is so smart, beautiful, and athletic.
 Camille is by far our girly, girl and she has the biggest heart you'll ever find in a child.
 Elijah is our little wild man, all boy and so much fun.
 He keeps us on our toes for sure.
 Caleb and Isaac are identical twins who's personalities are so very different.
 They both have Down Syndrome and PDD Autism and they have shown us all to slow down and enjoy the good things in life.
 God has blessed us so much with each child, and we look forward to our journey ahead with our family.